-2.3 The demand for access to airspace is continuously increasing.
+- The demand for access to airspace is continuously increasing.
 Whilst recognizing the current global economic climate, total world airline scheduled passenger traffic in terms of passenger-kilometres has been predicted to grow at an average annual rate of 4.6 per cent up to the year 2025 [Ref: "Outlook for Air Transport to the Year 2025 (Circular 313)"].
 The continuous increase in air traffic movements as well as the additional requirement for new and emerging applications such as unmanned aircraft systems are placing increased demands on both the aviation regulatory and air traffic management mechanisms.
 As a result the airspace is becoming more complex and the demand for frequency assignments and hence spectrum allocations is increasing.
 Whilst some of this demand can be met through the improved spectral efficiency of new radio systems it is inevitable that existing allocations may need to be broadened or additional aviation spectrum allocations sought to meet this demand.
-While it is expected that WRC-12 will be able to address a majority of these requirements, consideration by future conferences (WRC-15 and beyond) will be necessary to fully meet the future aviation requirements.

-2.4 The draft ICAO Position was developed in 2008 with the assistance of the Aeronautical Communications Panel (ACP) Working Group F (frequency) and was reviewed by the Air Navigation Commission (ANC) at the tenth meeting of its 179th Session on 18 November 2008.
+While it is expected that WRC-12 will be able to address a majority of these requirements, consideration by future conferences (WRC-15 and beyond) will be necessary to fully meet the future aviation requirements. - 2.4 The draft ICAO Position was developed in 2008 with the assistance of the Aeronautical Communications Panel (ACP) Working Group F (frequency) and was reviewed by the Air Navigation Commission (ANC) at the tenth meeting of its 179th Session on 18 November 2008.
 Following the review by the ANC, it was submitted to ICAO Contracting States and international organizations for comment.
 After final review of the ICAO Position and the comments by the ANC on 5 May 2009, it was approved by Council on 22 June 2009.
-When the ICAO Position was established, studies were ongoing in the Navigation Systems Panel (NSP) and Aeronautical Communications Panel (ACP), in ITU and in regional telecommunication organizations, in particular on the XXX, as well as the YYY.
-The ICAO studies were completed by March 2011 and an update to the ICAO Position was reviewed by the ANC on xx May 2011 (187-x) and approved by Council on xx June 2011 (193/xx)..
+When the ICAO Position was established, studies were ongoing in the Navigation Systems Panel (NSP) and the ACP, in ITU and in regional telecommunication organizations, in particular on spectrum requirements for unmanned aircraft systems (UAS), sharing of the new AM(R)S allocations (WRC-07) with the existing aeronautical radionavigation service (ARNS) allocations, and on how to ensure continued sufficient access for aeronautical mobile-satellite (route) service (AMS(R)S) in the existing L-band mobile satellite service (MSS) allocations.
+The ICAO studies were completed by March 2011 and an update to the ICAO Position was reviewed by the ANC on 12 May 2011 (187-2) and approved by Council on 15 June 2011 (193/3).
 States and international organizations are requested to make use of the ICAO Position, to the maximum extent possible, in their preparatory activities for the WRC-12 at the national level, in the activities of the regional telecommunication organizations1 and in the relevant meetings of the ITU.